HyaenaTechnologies/configuration/documentation/clang-lldb.md

 ## LLDB REPL Flags

-- --repl         Runs lldb in REPL mode with a stub process.
+- --repl: Runs lldb in REPL mode with a stub process.
-- -r             Alias for --repl
+- -r: Alias for --repl

 ## LLDB Examples